Vaughn Grissom Player Props: Braves vs. Marlins

-On Tuesday, Vaughn Grissom (coming off going 0-for-3) and the Atlanta Braves play the Miami Marlins, whose starting pitcher will be Bryan Hoeing.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves and Vaughn Grissom, who went 1-for-4 with an RBI last time in action, take on Sandy Alcantara and the Miami Marlins at Truist Park, Wednesday at 7:20 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Astros.
+In his last game he had a one-hit showing (1-for-4) against the Marlins.

 Vaughn Grissom Game Info & Props vs. the Marlins